-An exposure incident is evaluated to determine if the case meets MIOSHA's Recordkeeping Requirements (Part 11).
-This determination and the recording activities are done by Payroll/Benefits.
+An exposure incident is evaluated to determine if the case meets MIOSHA's Recordkeeping Requirements in accordance with 29 CFR 1904.8.
+This determination and the recording activities are done by Human Resources.

 SHARPS INJURY LOG

 A sharps injury log is established and maintained for recording percutaneous injuries from contaminated sharps.
 The log includes: